SHREYK213/learn_angular/README.md

-# Table
+# Learn_Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
+This is just a simple component made with angular cli

 ## Development server